 27(a)(4) The material failure by the Defaulting Party to perform any other obligation set forth in this Agreement (other than the payment of money) and such failure is not cured within forty-five (45) days after written notice thereof to the Defaulting Party (or, if such failure to perform is not capable of cure within forty-five (45) days, then such longer period, not to exceed ninety (90) days, as may be necessary to cure such failure so long as cure efforts are promptly commenced and are thereafter diligently prosecuted to completion).

-27(a)(5) Solely with respect to ENRON, an ENRON Event of Default shall exist if and when ENRON shall fail to pay within thirty (30) days of the applicable due date undisputed Utility invoices constituting at least(i) forty percent (40%) of theFacilities within the same Utility service territory, and (ii) at leasteighty-five percent (85%) of the aggregate energy sold to allsuch Facilities during the applicable period, and such failure shall continue for a period of forty-five (45) days after written notice thereof by TELESIS.
+27(a)(5) Solely with respect to ENRON, an ENRON Event of Default shall exist if and when ENRON shall fail to pay within thirty (30) days of the applicable due date undisputed Utility invoices constituting at least forty percent (40%) of the aggregate energy sold to all Facilities under this Agreement during the applicable period, and such failure shall continue for a period of forty-five (45) days after written notice thereof by TELESIS.

 27(a)(6) Solely with respect to TELESIS, a TELESIS Event of Default shall exist if TELESIS shall fail to pay all undisputed ENRON Invoices with respect to all Facilities (whether being served directly by ENRON or by a Utility for which ENRON is submitting invoices to TELESIS) within the same Utility service territory, and such failure shall continue for a period of forty-five (45) days after written notice thereof by ENRON.

-27(b) Notwithstanding the foregoing Sections 27(a)(1) through 27(a)(4) [note—SBC changes to 27(a)(6)] , any failure to perform under this Agreement which affects only a portion of the Facilities in place at the time of such nonperformance shall constitute an Event of Default only with respect to such Facilities, and the non-defaulting Party shall only be entitled to terminate this Agreement pursuant to Section 28 as to such affected Facilities.
+27(b) Notwithstanding the foregoing Sections 27(a)(1) through 27(a)(4), any failure to perform under this Agreement which affects only a portion of the Facilities in place at the time of such nonperformance shall constitute an Event of Default only with respect to such Facilities, and the non-defaulting Party shall only be entitled to terminate this Agreement pursuant to Section 28 as to such affected Facilities.

 28. Remedies Upon Termination.